Interpreting Your Damaged Trust Results

-From one interaction...to the next...and the next...our behaviors trigger an evolving pattern of cause and effect, producing additional behaviors, feelings, and emotions.
+From one interaction...to the next...and the next...our behaviors trigger an evolving pattern, producing additional behaviors, feelings, and emotions.
 Whether for good or bad, our behaviors always influence the quality of trust we share with others.
 The effect may be small and unnoticed, or big, loud, and dramatic.

 The role of our subconscious mind is to recognize, store, and recall everything we experience as patterns!
 It continuously compares whatever we’re experiencing in the moment, to its millions of stored patterns—and informs us with the appropriate emotional signals.
 In this way, it becomes our on-board guide for seeking out positive experiences, and avoiding perilous ones.
 A simplified set of emotions might include: fear, trust, happiness, sadness, anger, and courage.